-I’ve watched Eric Ries’ blog grow from 5 subscribers to 60K+ subscribers in the span of two years which is great for the Lean Startup movement.
-And as with any fast growing movement, Lean Startup has picked up it’s share of evangelists, believers, fanatics, skeptics, atheists, and heretics.
+I’ve watched Eric Ries’ blog grow from 5 subscribers to 60K+ subscribers in two years, which is great for the Lean Startup movement.
+And as with any fast-growing movement, Lean Startup has picked up its share of evangelists, believers, fanatics, skeptics, atheists, and heretics.

 Unfortunately, these roles are primarily defined by levels of faith which is a problem.

 While entrepreneurs need to hold strong beliefs, there is a difference between faith and belief.

 faith = blind belief i.e. not based in proof

 I believe there is no room for faith in a Lean Startup — not even in the methodology itself.

 Decouple faith in yourself with faith in your beliefs

 The one exception for faith in a startup is the duality Jim Collins describes in his book “Good to Great” as the Stockdale Paradox: